ChesterCheung/ChesterCheung/README.md

 Trader Joe’s Obsessed - Github | Demo
 Created an app that allows Trader Joe’s enthusiasts to share new products, reviews, ratings and recommendations.
--Developed front-end using React.js, Material UI, and CSS to create a vibrant visual and functional user experience -Utilized ActionMailer to send users welcome emails and notification emails of new products added -Built signup/login features using cookies and Bcrypt to authenticate users securely
+ • Developed front-end using React.js, Material UI, and CSS to create a vibrant visual and functional user experience
+ • Utilized ActionMailer to send users welcome emails and notification emails of new products added
+ • Built signup/login features using cookies and Bcrypt to authenticate users securely

 Travel Nurse Contract Negotiator- Github | Demo Created a database that allows travel nurses to compare past assignments at specific cities and medical centers to assist in compensation negotiation and share working experiences.
--Created interface for users to view competitive assignments by designing responsive components using React -Built back-end API using Ruby, ActiveRecord, Sqlite, and Sinatra -Developed front-end using React.js and CSS for a seamless graphic user experience
+ • Created interface for users to view competitive assignments by designing responsive components using React
+ • Built back-end API using Ruby, ActiveRecord, Sqlite, and Sinatra
+ • Developed front-end using React.js and CSS for a seamless graphic user experience

 Stock Transaction Tracker - Github | Demo
 Web app built with React.js that allows the user to add, view, edit, and delete personal stock transactions.